Tel Tanninim: Archaeological research

 The area, then known as Melat, was examined as part of the PEF's Survey of Western Palestine (1870s).

 No modern archaeological survey of the tell was performed until 1975.
 In 2004, additional archaeological surveys were made at the site.

 In 1979, a salvage excavation performed along the eroded western edge of the tell brought to light significant Byzantine remains.

-Between 1996-1999, systematic excavations took place at Tel Tanninim, led by Robert R. Stieglitz of Rutgers University, Newark.
+Between 1996 and 1999, systematic excavations took place at Tel Tanninim, led by Robert R. Stieglitz of Rutgers University, Newark.

 Access

 Nowadays, the access to the tell passes via Jisr az-Zarka village.